benjGam/Response-Normalizer/README.md

     import { AwesomeService } from './awesome-service.service';
     import { AnotherAwesomeService } from '../another-awesome-module/another-awesome-service.service'; // <- Not the same module which is responsible of service import { CreateAwesomeRessourceDto } from './dto/create-awesome-ressource.dto';
-    import { CustomResponseMessage } from 'response-normalizer';
+    import { ExternalService } from 'response-normalizer';

     @Controller()
     export class AwesomeController {